coldino/ASB-export-server/docs/API.md

 This endpoint uses SSE ([Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)) to keep the channel open and stream events to the caller as they happen.

 The receiver should automatically reconnect to this endpoint to ensure continued service.
-The exception to this rule is when the `replaced` event is received, which indicates another receiver has taken over with token.
+The exception to this rule is when the `replaced` event is received, which indicates another receiver has taken over for this token.

 Each message is sent as one or more lines of the form `<name>: <value>` with a full blank line is used to denote the end of this message (i.e. `\n\n`).
 We use the form `event: <event name>` as the first line to inform the message type.